Inqnuam/serverless-aws-lambda-jest/README.md

 ### Recommendations

-Some recommondations to speed up jest integration tests by avoiding double bundeling of your Lambdas by Jest and serverless-aws-lambda.
+Some recommendations to speed up jest integration tests by avoiding double bundeling of your Lambdas by Jest and serverless-aws-lambda.

 - Use separate jest config files for you Unit and Integration test, example:
   - `jest.it.config.js` (Integration Test)
   - `jest.ut.config.js` (Unit Test)
 - Do not write your Integration Tests inside the same (sub) directory as your Lambda handlers
 - Specify your Integrations Test root directory inside your `jest.it.config.js`'s `rootDir`.
+- Set jestPlugin at the end of your defineConfig plugins array.

 ---